wbrp/wbrp-latex-style/README.md

 Usage:

-    \documentclass{webrepublic}
+    \documentclass{style/webrepublic}

-You need to copy the following fonts to the current directory:
+You need to copy the following fonts to the `fonts` directory:

 - HelveticaNeueLTStd-Th.otf
 - HelveticaNeueLTStd-Roman.otf